 3. Take a long hot shower

-Hot water… real water pressure… and a shower that makes sense… ahhhhh
+Hot water… real water pressures… and showers with the best shower heads, that actually make sense… ahhhhh

 4. Use this captive audience to your advantage